Black History Month in Chandler

 Presented by Chandler Men of Action

-The Chandler Men Of Action are proud to announce Mr. Bruce Cooper of Channel 12 News/Sports as our Master Ceremony for the 3rd Annual African American Banquet.
-The Mayor Coy C. Payne Man Of The Year Award Winner is Floyd Alvin Galloway, Senior Account Manager, Arizona Informant Newspaper and special Guest Speaker is Dr. Neal Lester, Professor of English and Director of Project Humanities at Arizona State University.
+The Chandler Men of Action are proud to announce Mr. Bruce Cooper of Channel 12 News/Sports as our Master Ceremony for the 3rd Annual African American Banquet.
+The Mayor Coy C. Payne Man of the Year Award winner is Floyd Alvin Galloway, Senior Account Manager, Arizona Informant Newspaper and special guest speaker is Dr. Neal Lester, Professor of English and Director of Project Humanities at Arizona State University.
 These men represent along with others the type of African American Men we want to showcase to our youth.
 The banquet is a celebration of the accomplishments made during the year of African Americans and to strengthen our resolve to further our pride, spirit and character.
+There will also be a silent auction at this event.

-Two student scholarships and Man of the Year will also be awarded at this event.
+Two student scholarships and Man of the Year will also be awarded.

 Then They Came for Us…